AlexanderBurkhart/realtime-modular-object-detection/README.md

      - ```--width``` and ```--height``` can be set for a custom image size

 ## Roadmap
-- retrain Faster R-CNN model to be more accurate
+- Retrain Faster R-CNN model to be more accurate
-  - train with a faster network
+  - Train with a faster network
-- implement a faster algorithm able to run object detection at a feasible frame rate
+- Implement a faster algorithm able to run object detection at a feasible frame rate